Playing Music At Events And Functions

 - Communicate the tracks to the public.

-If you legitimately buy music from iTunes or other legitimate online distributors, you should check their relevant terms and conditions to make sure that you are licensed for the appropriate purpose, including for use at a function.
+If you legitimately buy music from legal online distributors, or purchase a subscription to a digital music streaming service, you should check their relevant terms and conditions to make sure that you are licensed for the relevant purpose, including using the music in a commercial or public setting.

 What about downloading music through file sharing?